shrush2107/Building_Management_System/README.md

 The database comprises 11 tables containing information about tenants, leasing managers, help providers, leases, insurance, and bills.
 Data types used include varchar, bigint, int, enum, and date.
 Foreign key integrity constraints are maintained in the database.

 ### Visualization
-We offer three visualization graphs to determine the number of help providers in each category, the gender distribution of tenants, and the number of service requests by tenants in specific categories.
+The project three visualization graphs to determine the number of help providers in each category, the gender distribution of tenants, and the number of service requests by tenants in specific categories.
 These visualizations help users understand the database and its associated entities.
 SQL queries used for these visualizations include group by clauses, count(), and joins.

 ### Main File
 - **Main.py**: The primary file for running the application.